placerda/architecture-center/docs/solution-ideas/articles/secure-ml-architecture-fsi-content.md

 1. Users connect to the Data Science & Machine Learning environment through a VPN Connection or an ExpressRoute link.

-2. They work in Compute Instances created within a secure Azure ML Workspace to train Machine Learning models (alternativelly, they can choose to work on Databricks Workspaces as well).
+2. They work in Compute Instances created within a secure Azure ML Workspace to train Machine Learning models (alternatively, they can choose to work on Databricks Workspaces as well).

 3. The inbound and outbound network traffic is configured according to the public internet access requirements.
-Some service tags are registered to allow this traffic properly.
-Please check this [doc](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=required%2Cpe%2Ccli) for more details about that.
+Some service tags are registered to allow proper traffic according to the [documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=required%2Cpe%2Ccli).

-4. All the environment works in a secure and private context, all the resources (Azure ML Workspace, Storage Account, AKV and ACR) using private endpoints allocated in a customer VNet.
+4. All resources (Azure ML Workspace, Storage Account, AKV, and ACR) use private endpoints allocated in a customer VNet to ensure the private traffic.

-5. This VNet can have peering with other VNets as well.
-For example, it is important to secure connect to a Data Lake storage to be able to use the data from different layers: bronze, silver and gold, in the ML models being developed.
+5. The customer VNet for Azure ML can communicate with other VNets as well through peering.
+For example, it is important to securely connect to a Data Lake storage to be able to use the data from different layers: bronze, silver, and gold, in developed ML models.

-6. Once the Data Scientists concluded their experiments in the Compute Intances they can move forward to implement the pipelines using more robust computation (Compute Clusters).
+6. Once the Data Scientists concluded their experiments in the Compute instances they can move forward with implementing the pipelines using more robust computation (Compute Clusters).

-7. They can also deploy the models for Batch or Real-Time consumption thought Inference endpoints deployed on Managed Online Endpoints.
-All these endpoints are secured by Private Endpoints connected with the other resources.
+7. They can also deploy the models for Batch or Real-Time consumption through Inference endpoints deployed on Managed Online Endpoints.
+All these endpoints are secured by Private Endpoints connected with the other Azure ML resources.

-8. A secure Databricks environment can also be used along with the other services in order to provide more capabilities about Data processing using Spark engine.
+8. A secure Databricks environment can also be used along with the other services in order to provide more capabilities for Data processing using the Spark engine.

 ### Components